zaid-khan/WebsiteForGERMSafe/ReadMe.md

+# GermSAFE LLC.
-A website for GermSAFE Technology, a Limited Liability Partnership company.
+This is a website I and a colleague (Vyankatesh Berde) created for GermSAFE Technology, a Limited Liability Partnership company.

+The website is hosted on http://germsafetech.com

 Incorporated in the year 2019, they provide clean solution for water treatment with the goal of zero water discharge from industry, using unique and innovative technology developed in-house.